Top 48 Slang For Phone – Meaning & Usage

 • A person discussing the evolution of communication technology might mention, “Pagers were a precursor to the widespread use of cell phones.”

-See also Top 52 Slang For Affiliation – Meaning & Usage
+See also Top 41 Slang For Outside The Box – Meaning & Usage